 - Embed in SharePoint Online - it is not possible to embed content in SharePoint Online using the Power BI web part.
 However, secure embed does work using the Embed web part.
 You must add app.powerbigov.us to the exception list, which can be achieved by following the instructions in the Allow or restrict the ability to embed content on SharePoint pages article.

 - Power BI US Government is only available as a Pro license.
 Any references to Power BI (Free) licenses in an admin portal (or as users) are running in a commercial Power BI service cloud.

-- Auditing - auditing is not available through the Office 365 Security and Compliance portal.
+- Auditing - auditing is now available through the Office 365 Security and Compliance portal, as of June 2018.

 If you have Power BI Free licenses assigned to your account, those accounts are running in a commercial version of the Power BI service, and are not part of the Power BI US Government offering.
 For those Free accounts, you may encounter the following issues:

 - Gateway, Mobile, and Desktop can’t authenticate